xaviml/controllerx/docs/index.md

 ## Why ControllerX?

 Solutions like zigbee2mqtt, deconz and zha have their pros and cons, but if there is something good about these solutions is that you remove the dependency of a propietary hub (e.g.: IKEA, Xiaomi, Philips).
 However, there is a downside about removing this dependency and it is that not only the propietary hubs let you integrate a controller with lights or media players, but it also gives a behaviour to them.
-Home assistant is great and we love it, but when it comes to create complex automations it gets tricky.
+Home Assistant is great and we love it, but when it comes to create complex automations, it gets tricky.
 This is why I created ControllerX with AppDaemon and the Home Assistant plugin, to give the behaviour to the devices we lose when not having the original hub.

 ## Quick example